 IFTTT is short for "If This Then That" and allows you to do more with hundreds of the apps and devices you love, including Twitter, Dropbox, Evernote, Nest, Fitbit, Amazon Alexa, and Google Assistant.

 - On IFTTT, we call those services.
-To see all of the services on IFTTT, check out our search page.
+To see all of the services on IFTTT, check out our services list.

-We bring services together into Applets.
-Applets are specific things that can happen when you connect services — things your apps can't do on their own.
+We bring services together into Applets and connections.
+These are specific things that can happen when you connect services — things your apps can't do on their own.

-- For example, you could use an Applet to sync Amazon Alexa to-dos with your Google Calendar.
-Or one that lets you create events in your iPhone Calendar, via Google Assistant.
+- For example, you could use IFTTT to sync Amazon Alexa to-dos with your Google Calendar.
+Or create events in your iPhone Calendar, via Google Assistant.